 Technical Infrastructure

 - Data Collection Systems must capture metric data in real-time or near-real-time to enable responsive optimization.
-PropTech companies should implement analytics platforms that can track complex customer journeys across multiple touchpoints.
+PropTech companies should implement analytics platforms.
+These must track customer journeys across multiple touchpoints.

 - Dashboard Development provides stakeholders with clear visibility into metric performance through intuitive visualizations that highlight trends, anomalies, and improvement opportunities.